 - Heat oven to 400ºF.
 Line 2 to 3 baking sheets with parchment paper, and set aside.
 The number of baking sheets will depend on the brand of puff pastry (it's size) and your resulting yield.

-- In a small skillet over medium heat olive oil.
+- Heat the olive oil in a small skillet over medium heat.
 Add onion, garlic, and chili flakes.
 Cook until softened and translucent, about 3 to 4 minutes.
 Remove from pan, transfer to a mixing bowl and set aside to cool.

 - Add the spinach and artichokes to the mixing bowl.
 Stir in Gruyère and Parmesan.
 Season with salt and pepper to taste.